Punk-UnDeaD/Punk-UnDeaD.github.io/_posts/2018-03-22-Simple twig extention.markdown

     ];
   }
 ```
-С именем fizzbuzz и исполняемым кодом в \[$this, 'fizzBuzz'].
+with name fizzbuzz and callable \[$this, 'fizzBuzz'].

-Сам метод fizzBuzz мог бы выглядеть вот так.
+fizzBuzz method look like next code
 ```php
   public function fizzBuzz($i) {
     $s = '';